Galt Pedestrian Accident Lawyer

 - Failing to yield to a pedestrian at a designated crosswalk

-- Failure to watch for pedestrians in the road, parking lots, and driveways
+- Failure to watch for pedestrians on the road, parking lots, and driveways

 - Fatigued driving is not commonly involved in a pedestrian collision but occurs when the driver dozes off or falls asleep at the wheel due to insufficient rest

-- Not looking for walkers when making left, right or U-turns
+- Not looking for walkers when making left, suitable, or U-turns

 - Passing a vehicle stopped at a crosswalk for a pedestrian